 Are brown shoes a sign of menswear knowledge?

 I think one of the first things that happen when you start to pay more attention to what you wear, is this: You start to pay more attention to your shoes.
 You understand that you need shoes with better quality.
 You realize that you don't need to always wear black dress shoes.
 And that there are other options such as brown or burgundy.
 And that those have a lot more shades than black.
 Then you learn that the rule "no brown in town" does not really apply anymore.
 At some point you notice that you have much more brown than black shoes in your wardrobe.
 I have been there myself.
 I have gone through all these phases.
 But do you know what is the next phase?

+At the booth of Japanese brand Boot Black - they gave my black tassel loafers a little treatment and polishing.
 The next step is to get back on track with black.
 After buying multiple pairs of brown, burgundy or even dark blue shoes, you notice that you need some more black in your rotation.
 During the last couple of years I have noticed it myself.
 At the moment I have basically four pairs of black shoes.
 And I have started to wear them much more often than I used to do at some point.
 At the moment I am planning of acquiring a couple of new pairs into my rotation, in black.

 Choose your shoes according the purpose